RiddleAndCode/aead-io/README.md

 implement the [`Buffer`](aead::Buffer), [`CappedBuffer`](CappedBuffer),
 [`ResizeBuffer`](ResizeBuffer), [`Write`](Write) and
 [`Read`](Read) accordingly.
-There should be some default implementations for `Vec<u8>` and slices if `alloc` is enabled but it is currently incomplete.
+There should be some default implementations for `Vec<u8>` and byte slices

+License: MIT OR Apache-2.0